Khongchai/modular_customizable_dropdown/readme.md

 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/wrap_around.gif" height=400>

 3. The target widget is basically the child of the dropdown whose build method gets called everytime a value is tapped, so all optimization best practices apply.
 See [this link](https://docs.flutter.dev/perf/rendering/best-practices) for more details.

+4. DropdownAlignment's x and y properties can be more than 1 and less than -1.
+This would be like relative top/bottom margin.